 Credit monitoring services like Borrowell will let you keep an eye on your score for free, and provide tips on how to improve it after a hard inquiry.

 You can avoid repeated dings to your score by rate-shopping within a 45-day period.
 All inquiries during that time will be treated as a single inquiry.

 Obtaining a loan from a longtime banker who is familiar with your history might not affect your score at all.

 Repaying a personal loan in full and on time will put you in a good financial light for years to come.

 As you comparison-shop, you’ll find that rates vary widely from lender to lender.

-As we said, the average personal loan interest rate typically ranges from 4% to 46%.
+As we said, personal loan interest rates can range from 5.99% to 47%.

 The best personal loan rates are awarded to the borrowers with the best credit scores.
 If you have a bad credit score and can put off your loan for a few months or a year, use the time to clean up past mistakes and boost your score.